tugul/CoreJava/src/concurrency/README.md

 implements Runnable interface
 used to execute a thread
 Executing task with thread is 2 step process
-- define Thread with corresponding task to be executed
+- define Thread and corresponding task to be executed
 - start the task by calling Thread.start()

 There are 2 ways to define task and thread instance